paketo-buildpacks/libdependency/README.md

 ## Retrieval

 The `retrieve` subpackage has an entrypoint func called `NewMetadata` that takes in a buildpack id.

+In addition the `retrieve` subpackage has an entrypoint func called `NewMetadataWithPlatform` which supports multi-arch dependency updates that takes in a buildpack id.

 See the `godoc` for that package for additional information.